Courses – Faculty of Science

 Foundations of Biochemistry

-The cellular basis of mammalian form and function including embryology and development.
-Particular emphasis will be placed on the cellular components of the blood, neural, muscular, reproductive, immune and supporting systems, and how they contribute to the structure and function of the body as a whole.
+The cellular basis of mammalian form and function.
+Particular emphasis will be placed on cellular components and processes of blood, neural, muscular, reproductive, immune and supporting systems and how they contribute to the structure and function of the body as a whole.

 Stage II